NONRESIDENT HUNTERS

 Q. Can my 16-year-old son participate in the youth spring turkey season?

 Yes.
-Youth hunters (ages 8 to 17) may participate in this season.
+Youth hunters (17 years of age or younger) may participate in this season.
 However, all licensing requirements remain in effect for ages 15-17.

 Featured Articles